Mechsoft-Limited/iniswap-document/contact-us/business-partnerships.md

 ## Farms and Syrup Pools

-Farms incentivize users to provide liquidity for your trading pair by distributing CAKE to your pair's LP Token holders.
+Farms incentivize users to provide liquidity for your trading pair by distributing INI to your pair's LP Token holders.

-Syrup Pools are a way of distributing your tokens to BSC users who stake CAKE in the pool.
+Syrup Pools are a way of distributing your tokens to BSC users who stake INI in the pool.

-These two products go hand-in-paw on PancakeSwap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
+These two products go hand-in-paw on iniswap: when a project provides their tokens for a Syrup Pool, we'll also create a Farm.
 If you're looking to distribute tokens and incentivize liquidity, get in touch.

 [Apply to run a Farm or Syrup Pool](https://docs.google.com/forms/d/e/1FAIpQLSfQNsAfh98SAfcqJKR3is2hdvMRdnvfd2F3Hql96vXHgIi3Bw/viewform)